und3fined/wwm-locale-cn-base/README.md

 ## Usage

-For anyone interested in using this text base for modding or translation projects, feel free to do so.
+This text base may be used solely for educational and research purposes.
+Any use for modding, translation, or creating derivative works is prohibited without explicit permission from NetEase Games.
-Please credit the original creators and respect all intellectual property rights.
+Please credit the original creators and strictly respect all intellectual property rights.